Alabama Redeye Bass Trip – Tallapoosa Bass

 Blake and I completed the Mobile Basin redeye bass slam a couple weekends back, catching the 4 native redeye bass of Alabama – the Tallapoosa, Coosa, Warrior, and Cahaba.
 It was an awesome road trip through the state where we fished and camped on all sides of Birmingham.
 The trip was every bit as fun as the cutthroat slam trip we took in Utah last fall.
 A bit of backstory for anyone interested:

-Embedded above is a map I created of the areas where redeye bass live in Alabama.
-In order to try and catch 4 different Mobile Basin redeye species in a 4-day trip we set out before dawn on Thursday and drove 6.5 hours to where we’d fish that afternoon for our first redeye species, the Tallapoosa bass.
+One thing that the redeye book lacks is any kind of range map of where you may find the fish, so embedded above is a map I created of the watersheds where redeye bass live in Alabama.
+One thing to note is that redeye bass aren’t found below the Fall Line so don’t waste too much time on water below an imaginary line that runs from Tuscaloosa – Montgomery – Columbus.
+I included the range of the Chattahoochee bass as well since it slips into the state.
+I don’t know that they are found in any streams in Alabama.
+We will target Chattahoochee bass in Georgia later this summer.
+In order to try and catch the 4 different Mobile Basin redeye species in a 4-day trip we set out before dawn on Thursday and drove 6.5 hours to where we’d fish that afternoon for our first redeye species, the Tallapoosa bass.

 We fished a tributary to the Tallapoosa River that was loaded with shoals and grass with lots of shallow and deep water throughout – great river bass habitat.
 We’re small water guys and even though this was a tributary it initially felt like big water.
 Neither of us has ever fished shoals like this, so it was a new experience for both of us.
 The water really didn’t feel that big once we started fishing and it didn’t take long to get into fish.
 In fact the first set of shoals we fished were the most productive.
 Blake got on the board first with a decent Alabama bass.